muhammad-fiaz/PDF-Viewer/README.md

 PDF Viewer is an Android application built with Kotlin and Android Studio that allows users to view PDF documents on their devices.

+> This Project is Still under active development.

 ## Features

 - View PDF files